Skip to main content

 If access by DNS name is not possible, you can access the local status page by IP address.
 This is often helpful when initially configuring the device on a network without DHCP, or when setting a device's IP configuration prior to deployment.

-Note: MR does not provide access to the local status page via a wired connection (for example, when a client is connected directly to one of the AP's Ethernet ports) for security reasons.
+Note: MR does not provide access to the local status page out of the box or after a factory reset via a wired connection (for example, when a client is connected directly to one of the AP's Ethernet ports) for security reasons.
 Refer to the subsequent section for access to local status page via SSID.

 • MR - 10.128.128.126